 Is It Necessary to Make Reservations for Breakfast?

-For rooftops and hotel terraces, reservations are a good idea, especially during peak season and on weekends.
-Walk-ins are common at patisseries and street-level cafés.
+For rooftops and hotel terraces, a reservation is a smart move, especially during peak season and on weekends.
+Walk-ins work well at patisseries and street-level cafés.
+Book ahead if you want a terrace table with prime views.

 What Is the Average Price Range for Breakfast at These Spots?